fivem-open-source/lv_components/README.md

 ### Planned updates for the future
 none

-- If you find bugs or have suggestions for an update open an issue or in the other case a pull-request.
+- If you find bugs or have suggestions for an update open an issue or a pull-request.